Nigel Farage floats second Brexit referendum

 "The Cleggs, the Blairs, the Adonises will never ever, ever give up," he said, referring to prominent "remain" campaigners such as former Prime Minister Tony Blair.
 "They wil go on whingeing and whining and moaning all the way through this process so maybe, just maybe, I'm reaching the point of just thinking that we should have a second referendum on EU membership," Farage told the UK's Channel 5.

-It was the first time Farage has suggested he might support a second vote.
+It was the first time since the referendum that Farage has suggested he might support a second vote.
 Previously he has insisted that the result of the 2016 referendum had to be respected.

 "I think if we had a second referendum on EU membership, we'd kill (the issue) off for a generation.
 The percentage that would vote to leave next time would be very much bigger than it was last time round and we may just finish the whole thing off and Blair can disappear off into total obscurity," he added.